bajumar/Azure-Monitor-Logs/Visualization using PowerBI Desktop/GeoMap - Computer Geo-Locations.md

 Here is a shortcut for you!

-The PowerBI code below is an export of the query example run using a 24-hour time interval.
-Simply copy and paste the code into PowerBI desktop, then replace the <WorkspaceID> placeholder in the API URL with a valid Workspace ID to which you have access and you can start creating your report.
+The Power BI code below is an export of the query example run using a 24-hour time interval.
+Simply copy and paste the code into Power BI Desktop, then replace the "<WorkspaceID>" placeholder in the API URL with a valid Workspace ID to which you have access and you can start creating your report.

 ```
 let AnalyticsQuery =